United Kingdom Naval Support Facility: HMS Jufair

-Transfer to US Navy
+Transfer to United States Navy

-As a result of the raid, and the United States entry into World War II from December 1941, the Royal Navy extended an invitation to the United States Navy (USN), allowing the USN to deploy a small detachment.
-Post-World War II, the posting was recognized as the U.S. Middle East Force from 1948, a small shore facility that provided logistical and communications support to Marine Expeditionary vessels.
+As a result of the Italian raid, and the United States entry into World War II from December 1941, the Royal Navy extended an invitation to the United States Navy (USN), allowing the USN to deploy a small detachment.
+Post-World War II, the posting was recognised as the U.S. Middle East Force from 1948, a small shore facility that provided logistical and communications support to Marine Expeditionary vessels.

-In 1971, with Bahrain gaining independence from Britain, the permanent Royal Navy presence in Bahrain officially ended.
+In 1971, with Bahrain gaining independence from the United Kingdom, the permanent Royal Navy presence in Bahrain officially ended.
 With agreement of the Emir, the USN immediately took on the entire 10 acre site, and eight years later the base was named Administrative Support Unit (ASU) Bahrain.
-In 1992 the title was slightly modified to Administrative Support Unit Southwest Asia to better reflect its regional role.
-In 1995 the United States Fifth Fleet was formed with its headquarters at ASU Bahrain.
-By 2000 the base had again been renamed - as Naval Support Activity Bahrain.
+In 1992, the title was slightly modified to Administrative Support Unit Southwest Asia to better reflect its regional role.
+In 1995, the United States Fifth Fleet was formed with its headquarters at ASU Bahrain.
+By 2000, the base had again been renamed; as Naval Support Activity Bahrain, abbreviated NSA Bahrain.

-Restablishment
+Reestablishment

-In December 2014, it was announced that the Royal Navy would be re-opening a permanent naval base east of Suez at Mina Salman Port to be called HMS Juffair or Mina Salman Support Facility with construction starting during October 2015.
+In December 2014, it was announced that the Royal Navy would be re-opening a permanent naval base east of Suez at Mina Salman Port to be called HMS Juffair or Mina Salman Support Facility, with construction starting during October 2015.
 Armed Forces Minister Penny Mordaunt confirmed that while the aircraft carriers would be able to access facilities while at anchor in the vicinity of the Mina Salman port, they would not be able to berth directly alongside the support facility itself due to draught constraints.
-On 5 April 2018, the UK Naval Support Facility was officially opened by Bahraini Crown Prince Salman bin Hamad Al Khalifa and Britain’s Prince Andrew.
+On 5 April 2018, the United Kingdom Naval Support Facility (UKNSF) was officially opened by Bahraini Crown Prince Salman bin Hamad Al Khalifa and Britain's Prince Andrew.
 The new facility can accommodate up to 500 Royal Navy personnel.